n3m/pprnt/README.md

 Imagine that you have a really big golang struct and you want to compare data between the same variable after some changes.
 Without identation it would take a lot of effort to find the keys that you're looking for, and I was tired of that.

+TL;DR: I hate printing structs or maps in go, and I created a solution.